epwalsh/python-registrable/README.md

 [![PyPI version](https://badge.fury.io/py/registrable.svg)](https://pypi.org/project/registrable/)
 [![Documentation Status](https://readthedocs.org/projects/python-registrable/badge/?version=latest)](https://python-registrable.readthedocs.io/en/latest/?badge=latest)

-Python module for registering and instantiating classes by name.
+Python module that provides a `Registrable` base class.
 Based on the implementation from [AllenNLP](https://github.com/allenai/allennlp).

+This is useful in scenarios where each particular subclass implementation of some base class has a natural association with a unique string, or where you'd prefer to create such an association, like when you need to specify which subclasses to use in a human-readable configuration file.

 ## Installing